doublethedonation/blackbaud-crm-integration/README.md

 We recommend running the program every 15 to 30 minutes.
 For single, overnight runs, we recommend increasing the batch size (i.e. \-\-batchsize=N option) in order to capture all of your new donation records.

 ### Why do we provide this program for you to run on your system?
 Many Blackbaud CRM systems operate behind a firewall with no standard REST endpoints for third party connections.
-Also, this program takes full advantage of BBCRM Smart Queries, which are extremely flexible and easy to configure.
+This program pushes donations from your system to 360MatchPro via an http post.